 We all know that happy learners are the most effective learners.
-They absorb their learning with ease and apply it with eagerness and skill going forwards.
+They pop into your learning management system, absorb their learning with ease, and apply it with eagerness and skill going forwards.

 But we’re also all familiar with the collective groans and palpable sense of disinterest when attendance on a new training course is announced.

 How do we, at the instructional design stage, ensure that our employees will love their learning opportunity and therefore engage, resulting in the highest rewards for them and the organisation?

 Before we dive into the basics of instructional design, it’s vital that we understand the core elements that put a hurdle in the way of an employee enjoying training.
 If we can understand these, we can remove them from the equation.

 In our experience, there are 3 key barriers we need to tackle:

 - The employee feels that they lack the time for learning.

 - The employee feels that the learning opportunity isn’t directly relevant to them.

 - The employee is operating in a company culture which fosters antipathy to learning, rather than encouragement and promotion of learning.

 If you want your employees to be excited about learning opportunities, these three barriers have to be removed.
 It doesn’t matter how fun, engaging and enjoyable the actual learning opportunity is, if any of these barriers are still in place.